 Next, I’d like to draw attention to a neat throwaway joke early in the film.
 Eggsy and Harry get into an underground transportation device that shoots them across the country to the Kingsmen’s base.
 The camera pulls up, up and away and zooms over miles of landscape, tracking their progress.

 It goes just long enough to be hilarious and call attention to itself, but not long enough to be tedious.

 And it illuminates the entire modus operandi of the film.

 Every single scene takes a familiar blockbuster beat just a bit too far.
 It plays every scene just a bit too on-the-nose.
 Just a bit too over-the-top.
 Just a bit too violent, or just a bit too stupid.
-And in so doing, it simultaneously functions as a “turn your brain off” blockbuster and calls attention to the absurdity and silliness of its own content.Pictured: Absurdity and silliness.
+And in so doing, it simultaneously functions as a “turn your brain off” blockbuster and calls attention to how absurd and silly its own content really is.

 Yet some stories point their fingers back at the audience.
 David Chase, showrunner of The Sopranos, famously reveled in anticlimax, constantly denying the audience the excitement they expected and wanted from a “gangster” story and instead dismantling the American public’s romanticized view of the genre.
 Martin Scorsese similarly deconstructed the glamor of the gangster lifestyle in Goodfellas, and proceeded to harshly criticize the excesses of movie sex and violence in The Wolf of Wall Street.
 These are works of art that condemn their audience for taking illicit pleasure in their own content.
 On the other hand, some films fail to replicate this meta-textual approach, cloaking their problems in the texture of self-awareness but not really saying anything meaningful.